kquinsland/kquinsland.github.io/hdmi-kvm-teardown-and-esphome/index.md

 * When personal/work computer are not in use, switch to a host running Grafana dashboards on rotation
 * Allow me to track how much time per week is spent with each host

-The ESPHome component and some additional documentation/software/details are over at [`kquinsland/hdmi-kvm-esphome`](https://github.com/kquinsland/hdmi-kvm-esphome).

 ## ICs and distinguishing markings